 We expect libraries to reflect a community center of focus and learning.
 And a quiet setting is typically one best suited for our brains to settle down and hone in on new concepts (and creative pursuits alike).

 Beyond the four walls, why not impose strict rules about a sane 40 hour work week, with 32 hour work weeks during the summer months?
 And if that doesn’t sound enticing, how about a 30-day sabbatical every three years, to do whatever the hell you want?
 Wowie.

 Keep in mind, Basecamp isn’t some flash-in-the-pan startup out of Silicon Valley.
 This Chicago-based firm has been around for 20 years and is highly successful.
 With over 100,000 clients and growing, they’re doing something right.

 My company feels it best to reduce the number of telecommuting employees.
 Conversely, Basecamp encourages applicants from remote locations.
-If they can produce quality outputs, what difference does it make if they do it from the office or from their living room sofa?
+If they can produce quality outputs, what difference does it make if they do it from the office or their living room sofa?
 (And wouldn’t you know it, there’s a byproduct savings on physical office space.
-Mind blowing.)
+Mind-blowing.)

 My company does not offer paid new-parent leave for fathers or partners.
 Basecamp offers six weeks.

 My company does not offer paid massages.
 Basecamp gives employees $100 a month to stay loose.

 I could go on, but it’d make me wistful.